MAC: A Conversion Rate Prediction Benchmark Featuring Labels Under Multiple Attribution Mechanisms: Method: Mixture of Asymmetric Experts

 \subsection{Our MoAE Model}

-To satisfy the two aforementioned principles, we devise \textbf{M}ixture \textbf{o}f \textbf{A}ssymetric \textbf{E}xperts (\oursys), a new multi-attribution learning model integrating the strengths of the baselines analyzed in \S~\ref{subsec:moae_motivation}.
+To satisfy the two aforementioned principles, we devise \textbf{M}ixture \textbf{o}f \textbf{A}symmetric \textbf{E}xperts (\oursys), a new multi-attribution learning model integrating the strengths of the baselines analyzed in \S~\ref{subsec:moae_motivation}.
 Concretely, as illustrated in Figure~\ref{fig:model}~\footnote{We only show one auxiliary attribution mechanism here for brevity.
-When there are multiple auxiliary attribution mechanisms, MoAallocateste one private expert and an MLP predictor for each auxiliary attribution mechanism.}, \oursys consists of three components: \textbf{(1)} An MoE backbone that learns rich attribution-specific representations.
-Inspired by PLE~\cite{ple}, we introdua an shared expert for learning public conversion patterns and attribution-specific experts for learning unique patterns underlying different attribution mechanisms. \textbf{(2)} A main–task–centric feature transfer module that aggregates auxiliary knowledge into the main task predictor in an asymmetric way. \textbf{(3)} MLP predictors that produce predictions for each attribution mechanism.
+When there are multiple auxiliary attribution mechanisms, \oursys allocates one private expert and an MLP predictor for each auxiliary attribution mechanism.}, \oursys consists of three components: \textbf{(1)} An MoE backbone that learns rich attribution-specific representations.
+Inspired by PLE~\cite{ple}, we introduce a shared expert for learning public conversion patterns and attribution-specific experts for learning unique patterns underlying different attribution mechanisms. \textbf{(2)} A main–task–centric feature transfer module that aggregates auxiliary knowledge into the main task predictor in an asymmetric way. \textbf{(3)} MLP predictors that produce predictions for each attribution mechanism.

 As shown in Table~\ref{tab:motivation_moae}, our MoAE model not only reaches the best primary task performance, but also reaches superior performance in terms of the GAUC metrics under the auxiliary attribution mechanisms, which suggests that \oursys more fully fits the objectives under each attribution mechanism, aligning with its design motivation.
-We will further show the generality of \oursys in the following experiments.
+We further show the generality of \oursys in the following experiments.